Low-Overhead Channel Estimation via 3D Extrapolation for TDD mmWave Massive MIMO Systems Under High-Mobility Scenarios

 \subsection{Channel Reciprocity Aided Uplink-Downlink Channel Calibration}

 Although the physical uplink-downlink channels within the channel coherence time are generally reciprocal, uplink-downlink channel calibration is practically necessary to compensate for the hardware asymmetry in transceivers\cite{jiang2018channel}.
+Specifically, downlink and uplink channels are affected by the transmit and receive hardware (e.g., amplifiers, filters, mixers), respectively.
+The hardware impairments, such as amplifier nonlinearities, in-phase (I) / quadrature (Q) imbalances, or phase noise, can make the practical downlink and uplink channel responses non-reciprocal.
+These hardware impairments affect the ideal reciprocity and thus require uplink-downlink channel calibration to adjust for these mismatches.
 The uplink-downlink channel extrapolation can be formulated by

 where $F_{udcc}$ denotes the UDCCN.

 To calibrate the downlink channel from the estimated uplink channel, both the spatial and frequency characteristics of the channels should be exploited.
 Therefore, we propose the two-dimensional (2D) convolution-based calibration network for uplink-downlink channel calibration.
 The 2D convolution operation can capture spatial and frequency characteristics for accurate calibration.
 In addition, the ReLU activation function and the RC operation are also applied to improve the network's non-linear representation capability and stabilize the network training, respectively.
 The input to the UDCCN is obtained by